 01 of 04

-Roller shades are the simplest type of shade used on windows; and plain, white plastic ones can be purchased very inexpensively at any home improvement center.
-Roller shades that are more expensive often have a lift mechanism requiring no cord, however.
-Along with plastic, there are roller shades made from a wide range of stylish materials,... including bamboo, burlap and a huge selection of fabrics.
+Simple white plastic roller shades can be purchased inexpensively at any home improvement center.
+Roller shades that are more expensive often have a cordless lifting mechanism.
+Along with plastic, roller shades can be made from a wide range of stylish materials, including bamboo, burlap, and a huge selection of fabrics or color options.
 There are lots of ways to further accessorize these versatile window treatments, such as tassels, trim, and painted designs.

 02 of 04